knikolova00/FlightAggregatorClient/readme.txt

 Pre-requisites:
 - There is a 'requirements.txt' file which contains all external libraries which are used by the client.
 They all need to be installed before running the application.
+Please note that the solution has been testes on the school machines which run a python version <3.7.
+If testing on these, please install requirements_lab_machines.txt instead.
-- Run ```pip install requirement.txt``` to install the required packages.
+- Run ```pip install -r requirement.txt``` to install the required packages.
 - If you prefer to install these in a virtual environment, firstly run ```python3 -m venv <name_of_venv>```.
 This creates a new virtual environment which can be activated with ```.\venv\Scripts\activate``` on Windows and ```source <venv_directory>/bin/activate``` on Unix based operating systems.